jacobtomlinson/carte-noire/_posts/2016-08-22-android-pay.md

 ### In-app purchases

 This one is more focussed towards app developers.
 Android Pay makes accepting money in your apps more seamless.
-User's do not need to add card details in every app.
+User's do not need to add card details into every app.
 They can simply instruct the app to use Android Pay.
+Read more about it [here](https://developers.google.com/android-pay/get-started).

 ![android pay]({{ site.url }}assets/android pay/4.png)